 You could even drizzle some on top of grilled chicken, steak, or use it as a healthy sauce to top burgers or veggie burgers.

-You can use this sauce as a healthy alternative to many store bought condiments and sauces.
+You can use this vegan green goddess dressing as a healthy alternative to many store bought condiments and sauces.
 It’s full of healthy fats from the avocado and olive oil, plus plenty of nutrients from all those fresh herbs and lemon juice.
 So go ahead and spread it on your sandwich instead of mayonnaise.

 There are so many delicious options for this dressing and you really can’t go wrong.